metanav/Arduboy2/README.md

 The **Arduboy2DotMG** library is a fork of the [Arduboy2 library](https://github.com/MLXXXp/Arduboy2), with modifications made to allow compatibility with the Modmatic dotMG DIY handheld game console.

-Notable differences between this library and the original Arduboy2 library:

-- (TBD)

 ## Library documentation

 Comments in the library header files are formatted for the [Doxygen](http://www.doxygen.org) document generation system.
 The HTML files generated using the configuration file _extras/Doxyfile_ can be found at: